 If you need more assistance

 The Fair Practices Commission is the organizational ombudsman for the WSIB.
 The commission provides an independent, neutral and confidential service for people injured at work, businesses and service providers who have concerns about the fairness of the service, or treatment, received from us.
-You can find more by calling 416-603-3010 or toll-free 1-866-258-4383.
+You can learn more by calling 416-603-3010 or toll-free 1-866-258-4383.

 The Office of the Employer Adviser provides Ontario businesses with expert, free and confidential advice, representation and education on all workers’ compensation issues under WSIA, and on unjust reprisal issues under OSHA.
 For more information call 1-800-387-0774.